 We'll spend Friday night at Abner Motel in the heart of "The Red."
 Abner Motel provides clean, basic rooms just minutes from both Natural Bridge State Park and Red River Gorge.
 Two gals to a room.
 Two full size beds to a room.
 Bring a friend!
 Abner Motel Web Site

 After a simple, healthy and delicious breakfast, we will drive to Red River Gorge.
-We'll backpack 4+ miles to our campsite at a slow to moderate pace in the Red River Gorge over varied terrain which includes some steep hills and rugged trail where we will spend the night.
-Along the way, we will teach some backpacking workshops and stop to identify wildflowers.
+We'll backpack 3+ miles to our campsite at a slow to moderate pace in the Red River Gorge over varied terrain which includes some hills and rugged trail where we will spend the night.
+Along the way, we will teach some backpacking workshops and stop to identify a few native plants.
 At our camp, we'll do some stretching and basic yoga poses.

 During this backpacking trip we will conduct eight short workshops and cover these topics: